 Foot sole itch can come down to a variety of factors such as excess moisture, dry skin, exposure to irritants, and contact with infectious bacteria or fungi.
 For the most part, itchy soles are not a cause for concern.
 However, they can indicate an underlying skin condition making it important to understand your symptoms.
 For example, itchy feet can indicate a deeper internal disease such as kidney disease, cancer, and thyroid gland disease.

-Skin conditions can also lead to itchy feet.
+Skin conditions can also lead to itchy feet during the day or night.
 These skin conditions can range from athlete’s foot, to psoriasis, to atopic dermatitis.
 Eczema is another skin condition that can affect the feet.
 In particular, dyshidrotic eczema is a type that often develops on the sides and soles of the feet.
 It’s characterized by small, itchy blisters.
 Itchy skin can also be the result of dry skin.
 Risk factors for dry skin include living in a dry climate, swimming in chlorinated water, age, or regular exposure to water in general.

 Symptoms of Itchy Soles